-Congress should continue to encourage investment and job creation with a meaningful capital gains incentive.
+RER encourages Congress to continue to support investment and job creation with a meaningful capital gains incentive.

-- Maintaining a reduced tax rate on capital gain decreases the cost of capital, drives long-term investment, encourages productive entrepreneurial activity, draws investment from around the world, and increases U.S. workforce productivity and competitiveness. - Policymakers should reward risk-taking and investment in communities where it is needed, not punish it. - High taxes on capital income make it harder to attract the investment needed to rebuild our urban centers.
-Opportunity Zone capital gains incentives facilitated \$75 billion in new investment in low-income communities in the first two years after enactment. - Risk capital differs from wage compensation.
-The entrepreneur who foregoes a traditional job in favor of starting a business forfeits many protections and benefits offered to employees, such as a pre-negotiated salary.
-The capital gains preference compensates entrepreneurs for this risk, including the potential complete loss of their time and capital. - The reduced capital gains rate partially offsets the higher risk with illiquid, capital-intensive real estate projects, as well as the economic effects of inflation. - Unlike other tax policies, such as immediate expensing, the capital gains preference only rewards smart, productive investments that generate profits. - A tax on unrealized gains would require the IRS to police households as they identify, tabulate and value all their worldly possessions.
+- Unlike other tax policies, such as immediate expensing, the capital gains preference only rewards smart, productive investments that generate profits. - The reduced capital gains rate partially offsets the higher risk that comes with illiquid, capital-intensive real estate projects, as well as the economic effects of inflation. - High taxes on capital income make it harder to attract the investment needed to rebuild our urban centers.
+Opportunity Zone capital gains incentives facilitated \$75 billion in new investment in low-income communities in the first two years after enactment. - A tax on unrealized gains would require the IRS to police households as they identify, tabulate, and value all their worldly possessions.
 The tax would thrust the IRS into a new and unwelcome role.
-The agency would become a permanent, live-in accountant and watchdog over every aspect of household's finances, consumer activity and economic life.
+The agency would become a permanent, live-in accountant and watchdog over every aspect of household finances, consumer activity and economic life.